Philippe I, Duke of Orléans: Marriage with Princess Henrietta of England

-In January 1670, Henrietta prevailed upon the king to imprison the Chevalier de Lorraine, first near Lyon, then in the Mediterranean island-fortress of the Château d'If.
-He was finally banished to Rome after offending the king and Henrietta by boasting that he could get Philippe to divorce her.
+In January 1670, Henrietta prevailed upon the King to imprison the Chevalier de Lorraine, first near Lyon, then in the Mediterranean island-fortress of the Château d'If.
+He was finally banished to Rome after offending the King and Henrietta by boasting that he could get Philippe to divorce her.
 In retaliation for the Chevalier's treatment, Philippe withdrew to his estate at Villers-Cotterêts, dragging Henrietta with him.
-By February, Philippe's protests and pleas persuaded the king to restore the Chevalier to his brother's entourage.
-The couple had their last child in August 1669, a daughter who was baptized Anne Marie at the private chapel of the Palais Royal on 8 April 1670 by Philippe's first chaplain, the bishop of Vabres.
+By February, Philippe's protests and pleas persuaded the King to restore the Chevalier to his brother's entourage.
+The couple had their last child in August 1669, a daughter who was baptized Anne Marie at the private chapel of the Palais-Royal on 8 April 1670.